noahehall/theBookOfNoah/0current/databases/sql.md

 -- FULL JOIN: Return all rows when there is a match in ONE of the tables -- UNION

+-- INFORMATION_SCHEMA has a bunch of stuff
+SELECT CONSTRAINT_NAME, CONSTRAINT_TYPE
+FROM INFORMATION_SCHEMA.TABLE_CONSTRAINTS
+WHERE TABLE_NAME = 'STUDENT_INFO';
 ```

 ### insert